Hypothetical Axis victory in World War II: Early depictions

-The stage play Peace in Our Time (1947) explores the nature of fascist rule in London and examines the deleterious effects of military occupation upon the mental health of the common man and the common woman.
+The stage play Peace in Our Time (1947) by Noël Coward explores the nature of fascist rule in London and examines the deleterious effects of military occupation upon the mental health of the common man and the common woman.
 As a playwright, Coward was included in the Gestapo's Black Book of enemies-of-the-state to be arrested upon completion of Operation Sea Lion, the Nazi conquest of Great Britain.

 The novel The Man in the High Castle (1962) presents an Axis victory after Franklin D. Roosevelt is assassinated in 1933 and the United States is divided between Nazi Germany and Imperial Japan.

 Later depictions

 Additional notable depictions of Axis victory include: